Why this candle?

 In the name of all that’s true

 Mother Teresa once said: “I have found the paradox, that if you love until it hurts, there can be no more hurt, only more love.

-By way of background, I started my child sponsorship with World Vision in the year of 2010.
+By way of background, I started my child sponsorship with World Vision in the year 2010.
 And this was my first trip and never could it be the last.

-Did I regretted?
+Did I regret?
 I did not, definitely!

 I do believe that God has His own plan of making things happened suddenly for a cause.

 However, looking back at what was holding me to consider for so long is another simple yet unbearable word – “Commitment”

 Almost four years ago, I decided to build my calling on the foundation of these phrases.

 “Africa”.
 Is a word from Him.